hashgraph/hedera-the-graph/charts/hedera-the-graph/README.md

 ## Configuration

+> [!TIP]
+> You can also override any value in the chart using the `--set*` flags when executing a [`helm install`](https://helm.sh/docs/helm/helm_install).

-### Values for installing all components.
+### Values for installing all components

-No need to change any values if want to install all components and auto-generate a password for the postgres database.
+No need to change any values if want to install all components and auto-generate a password for the Postgres database.

 If wish to provide a custom password for the postgres database, set the following values: